KronosSlott

 strong poker players and even professionals, who are more

-on a new stack of chips when their balance runs
+likely to splash some cash on a new stack of chips when their balance runs

 low.